kparc/kcc/README.md

 1 2 3 4 5 6
 ```

-~~Note that it is the first time we have seen [rank override](#explicit-monadics) in action.
-In both cases, explicit monadics are passed to an adverb — and this is a very typical use case.~~  *** WIP ** we need a good explanation how explicit monadics are no longer needed

 Now that we know what every specific part does, we can zoom out and see the big picture.
 Feel free to use the interpreter to play around and test your ideas.

 -------------------